pyomeca/bioptim/README.md

 - CONSTRAINTS: The constraints
 - ALL: All the previously described cost type

+# Examples
+In this section, you will find the description of all the examples implemented with bioptim.
+They are ordered in separate files.
+Each subsection corresponds to the different files, dealing with different examples and topics.

+## Getting started
+In this subsection, all the examples of the getting_started file are described.

+### The custom_bounds.py file
+This example is a trivial box sent upward.
+It is designed to investigate the different bounds one can define in bioptim.
+Therefore, it shows how one can define the bounds, that is the minimal and maximal values of the state and control variables.

+All the types of interpolation are shown : CONSTANT, CONSTANT_WITH_FIRST_AND_LAST_DIFFERENT, LINEAR, EACH_FRAME, SPLINE, and CUSTOM.

+When the CUSTOM interpolation is chosen, the functions custom_x_bounds_min and custom_x_bounds_max are used to custom the x bounds.
+The functions custom_u_bounds_min and custom_u_bounds_max are used to custom the u bounds.
+In this particular example, one mimics linear interpolation using these four functions.

+### The custom_constraints.py file
+This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement and superimpose the same corner to a different marker at the end.
+It is designed to show how one can define its own custom constraints function if the provided ones are not sufficient.

+More specifically this example reproduces the behavior of the SUPERIMPOSE_MARKERS constraint.

+The custom_func_track_markers function is used to define the constraint.
+In this example, one mimics the ConstraintFcn.SUPERIMPOSE_MARKERS.
+We use the cube.bioMod model.
+The parent of marker 0 is the cube, whereas the parent of markers 1 and 2 is the ground.

+### The custom_dynamics.py file
+This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement and superimpose the same corner to a different marker at the end.
+It is designed to show how one can define its own custom dynamics function if the provided ones are not sufficient.

+More specifically this example reproduces the behavior of the DynamicsFcn.TORQUE_DRIVEN using a custom dynamics.

+The custom_dynamic function is used to provide the derivative of the states.
+The custom_configure function is used to tell the program which variables are states and controls.

+### The custom_initial_guess.py file
+This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement and superimpose the same corner to a different marker at the end.
+It is designed to investigate the different way to define the initial guesses at each node sent to the solver.

+All the types of interpolation are shown : CONSTANT, CONSTANT_WITH_FIRST_AND_LAST_DIFFERENT, LINEAR, EACH_FRAME, SPLINE, and CUSTOM.

+When the CUSTOM interpolation is chosen, the custom_init_func function is used to custom the initial guesses of the states and controls.
+In this particular example, one mimics linear interpolation.

+### The custom_objectives.py file
+This example is a trivial box that tries to superimpose one of its corner to a marker at the beginning of the movement and superimpose the same corner to a different marker at the end.
+It is designed to show how one can define its own custom objective function if the provided ones are not sufficient.

+More specifically this example reproduces the behavior of the Mayer.SUPERIMPOSE_MARKERS objective function.

+This example is closed to the example of the custom_constraint.py file.
+We use the custom_func_track_markers to define the objective function.
+In this example, one mimics the ObjectiveFcn.SUPERIMPOSE_MARKERS.

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows:
 @misc{Michaud2020bioptim,